eternauta1337/pocketh/README.md

 ```

 ### Contributing:
-If you can think of something useful that could be added to the tool, please don't hesitate to create a new issue with your feature request.
-Keep in mind that the tool is intended to only read the blockchain, i.e. it is not intended to send txs.
+If you think of something useful that could be added to the tool, please don't hesitate to create a new issue with your feature request.

 #### Running tests
 Make sure that you run `npm run ganache` before starting tests.
 Then run `npm test`.